azavea/raster-vision/docs/framework/pipelines.rst

 .. currentmodule:: rastervision.core.data.label_store

-A :ref:`usage_label_store` is configured via a :class:`~label_store_config.LabelStoreConfig`.
+A :ref:`usage_label_store` is configured via a :class:`.LabelStoreConfig`.

-In the {{ tiny_spacenet }} example, there is no explicit :class:`~label_store.LabelStore` configured on the validation scene, because it can be inferred from the type of :class:`~rastervision.core.rv_pipeline.rv_pipeline_config.RVPipelineConfig` it is part of.
+In the {{ tiny_spacenet }} example, there is no explicit :class:`.LabelStore` configured on the validation scene, because it can be inferred from the type of :class:`.RVPipelineConfig` it is part of.
-In the {{ isprs_potsdam }} example, the following code is used to explicitly create a :class:`~label_store_config.LabelStoreConfig` that, in turn, will be used to create a :class:`~label_store.LabelStore` that writes out the predictions in "RGB" format, where the color of each pixel represents the class, and predictions of class 0 (ie. car) are also written out as polygons.
+In the {{ isprs_potsdam }} example, the following code is used to explicitly create a :class:`.LabelStoreConfig` that, in turn, will be used to create a :class:`.LabelStore` that writes out the predictions in "RGB" format, where the color of each pixel represents the class, and predictions of class 0 (ie. car) are also written out as polygons.

 .. code-block:: python